PiBrewing/craftbeerpi4-documentation/master/development/example_sensor.md

 As more fucntions are required, you need to import also more libraries in the beginning of this plugin.
 In particular for the http communication you will need to import the `web` part from `aiohttp`, as well as the `json` library, since the data is transferred in the json format.
 The `logging` module is also used, as it can be really helpfull for debugging.

+Starting with cbpi4 4.1.6 the Dataclass `Datatype` has been introduced for Sensors.
+It is recommended to import it to Sensor plugins.
+The UI has to be >= 0.3.10 to use this functiobnality.

 In the beginning a global variable `cache`is defined as dict. this is used by all parts of the plugin.

 ```python